suhailpatel/seastat/README.md

 ## Requirements

 Seastat doesn't speak JMX directly.
 Instead, it uses [Jolokia](https://jolokia.org/) to translate back and forth into JMX.
-You will need Jolokia to be embedded into your Cassandra process
+You will need Jolokia to be embedded into your Cassandra process.

+Seastat has been designed on top of Cassandra 3.0 (specifically, 3.0.18).
+It may work with 3.11+ but some of the metric types may have changed between the two versions which may result in zero values.

 ## Metrics Exposed